SPI-Birds/pipelines/README.md

 # SPI-Birds pipeline: Introduction (for the general user)

 Welcome to the SPI-Birds pipeline package.
-This README will give you an introduction on how to load the package, how to find out details about each pipeline, and how to use the package for creating bird data following the [SPI-Birds community data standard](https://github.com/SPI-Birds/documentation/blob/master/standard_protocol/SPI_Birds_Protocol_v1.1.0.pdf) and generating standard quality checks.
+This section of the README will give you an introduction on how to load the package, how to find out details about each pipeline, and how to use the package for creating bird data following the [SPI-Birds community data standard](https://github.com/SPI-Birds/documentation/blob/master/standard_protocol/SPI_Birds_Protocol_v1.1.0.pdf) and generating standard quality checks.

 <a name="load"/>

 ## Load the pipeline package

-The pipeline package can be installed in R using the following code from the `devtools` package:
+The pipeline package can be installed in R using the following code with the package `remotes`:

 ```
-devtools::install_github("SPI-Birds/pipelines")
+remotes::install_github("SPI-Birds/pipelines")
 library(pipelines)
 ```

-This will install all pipelines and quality check code on your computer and load the code into your session of R. Individual pipelines are build as separate functions for each data owner (where one data owner can administer multiple populations).
+This will install all pipelines and quality check code on your computer and attach our `pipeline` package into your session of R. Individual pipelines are build as separate functions for each data owner (where one data owner can administer multiple populations).
 Each function is given the name `format_X()` where *X* is the letter code for the data owner.
-The codes for different data owners and corresponding populations are described in the [SPI-Birds standard protocol](https://github.com/LiamDBailey/SPIBirds_Newsletter/blob/master/SPI_Birds_Protocol_v1.0.0.pdf). *Note* in cases where a data owner administers one population, the unique 3 letter population ID code and the data owner code are identical.
+The codes for different data owners and corresponding populations are described in the [SPI-Birds standard protocol](https://github.com/LiamDBailey/SPIBirds_Newsletter/blob/master/SPI_Birds_Protocol_v1.1.0.pdf). *Note* in cases where a data owner administers one population, the unique 3 letter population ID code and the data owner code are identical.

 <a name="docs"/>